Trex099/Glint/README.md

 Glint is an actively developed project.
 Here's what we have planned for the future:

-*   **Windows VM Manager:** The next major feature will be the addition of a full-featured Windows VM manager, complete with the same "Disposable & Persistent" philosophy.
 *   **Snapshot Management:** The ability to take and restore snapshots of your persistent VM states.
 *   **GUI Frontend:** A simple graphical user interface for users who prefer a visual workflow.